DETAILED ACTION

 a transmitter (see FIG. 3, Transceiver 318) that transmits a reference signal periodically (see FIG. 5, page 22, lines 34-41, the base station may notify UE to monitor one or more reference signals.
 The reference signals may include, e.g., any of CSI-RS, DMRS for NR-PDCCH in C-SS, DMRS for NR-PBCH in user search space (U-SS), NR-SSS, and a reference signal for time/frequency tracking.
 The reference signals may comprise periodic, aperiodic or semi-persistent transmissions … line 49, The base station may transmit reference signals to UE);

-a processor (see FIG. 3, controller/processor 375) that assumes not to receive at least a part of the measurement result when a specific condition is satisfied (see FIG. 5, as illustrated in FIG. 5, when the UE has received a transmission, e.g., a data transmission, a control transmission, or a reference signal transmission 522, having an SNR or signal quality above a threshold within a time window 524, the UE may skip 526 measurement of a reference signal/i.e., representing skipped measurement result from the terminal).
+a processor (see FIG. 3, controller/processor 375) that determines not to expect reception of the measurement result for one or more periodic reference signal occasions when a specific condition is satisfied (see FIG. 5, as illustrated in FIG. 5, when the UE has received a transmission, e.g., a data transmission, a control transmission, or a reference signal transmission 522, having an SNR or signal quality above a threshold within a time window 524, the UE may skip 526 measurement of a reference signal/i.e., representing skipped measurement result from the terminal), wherein

-Regarding Claim 5, Nagraj discloses a radio communication method comprising:
+Regarding Claim 5, Nagraj discloses a radio communication method (see FIG. 5) comprising:

 receiving a reference signal periodically transmitted from a network (see FIG. 5, page 22, lines 34-41, the base station may notify UE to monitor one or more reference signals.
 The reference signals may include, e.g., any of CSI-RS, DMRS for NR-PDCCH in C-SS, DMRS for NR-PBCH in user search space (U-SS), NR-SSS, and a reference signal for time/frequency tracking.
 The reference signals may comprise periodic, aperiodic or semi-persistent transmissions … line 49, The base station may transmit reference signals to UE);